 During this period wood and hand forged latches were made.
 It was also during the early 16th century that wrought iron and brass rimlocks came into use.
 These items along with the hinges and many other pieces of domestic ironwork would have been made by the local or resident blacksmith using his charcoal fired forge.
 They would have been expensive to produce and would have been displayed to show the wealth of the master and also to advertise his modernity by using these ingenious mechanical devices – at the time these iron locking devices would have been at the cutting edge of man’s precision metal working abilities.
 The less wealthy had to make do with large wooden box locks.
 Sometimes metal drop handles or brass knobs were used to operate these locks but wooden turned knobs were also used.
 These wooden door knobs would have been hand turned by the local wood turner on a rudimentary treadle or pole lathe using crude metal tools.
 We are not yet in the age of alloyed steel for making precision edge tools.
 He would also be making domestic items such as wooden bowls, plates etc.

 It was not until the Industrial Revolution that lathes became power driven firstly by water, later by steam and eventually electricity.
 Those great innovators the Victorians with their advances in steel production and ability to build advanced machines brought wood turning to a mass production activity with the development of one piece tooling machines.

 And from this time to the present wooden door knobs have been used.
-Their popularity has been challenged by the arrival of man made materials especially glass, cellulose and Bakelite.
+Their popularity has been challenged by the arrival of man made materials especially glass, cellulose and Bakelite and later steel.
 The vagaries of fashion have had an effect, but in recent years they have become popular once more, possibly due to their green credentials, timeless beauty and diverse range of timbers available.